David-Maisonave/SqliteFuzzyPlusExtension/TestAndExamples/README.md

 	- 1.1.5 for the GCC projects under Example_GCC folder for Ada.
 (Implementation is not certan at this time)
 	- 1.1.7 for the GCC projects under Example_GCC folder for D Language.
 (Implementation is not certan at this time)
 	- 1.1.9 for the GCC projects under Example_GCC folder for languages Fortran and Go.
 (Implementation is not certan at this time)
+## Test Projects and Example Projects
+- Most of the projects have names that are self explanatory.
 - The following rules apply to test projects and example projects:
   - All the test and example projects require FuzzyPlusCSharp.DLL and most require SqliteFuzzyPlusExtension.DLL.
   - Project files that have Fuzzy in the name and do NOT have SQLite in the name, are projects that don't need SQLite3.DLL.